 The staff here at Counseling and Substance Abuse Services want to be partners with you to help ensure the success of your student, both academically and socially/psychologically/physically/spiritually and in any other way we can help them or you.

-Successful Transition to College - What Every Parent Needs to Know.
-A PowerPoint Presentation from the January, 2012 Family Orientation.
-Also available in pdf format.
+Successful Transition to College - What Every Parent Needs to Know. (pdf)

 NOTE: if your son or daughter has been seeing a counselor here at CASAS, we are prevented by law to reveal anything about them-even whether or not they are coming here-unless you ask them to sign a Release of Information.
 However, we will always listen to you and make sure your concerns are shared with your student's counselor if they are being seen here.
 We can also give "general advice about the situation/condition you report" but cannot share any specifics about your student's care here.